 - To look up your library by name, select I’ll Search For A Library.

-- Enter your zip code into the box and select your library system from the list that appears.
+- Enter your ZIP code or city into the box and select your library system from the list that appears.

 - Libby will guess your local library.
 If it is incorrect, select Choose Another Location.
 Otherwise, tap on the name of your library.